 Nicole Burgin graduated from Summer Creek High school (Class of 2012).
 She is attending LSC-Kingwood because it's close by, it's affordable, and it's a pretty awesome place.
-After earning her Associate's degree she is planning on transferring to the University of Houston to eventually double major in Theatre and History.
-She wants to become a high school teacher someday.
-Nicole is very excited to be an Ambassador this year and is looking forward to showing you around campus.
+She spends her time between school and working as a pre-school teacher.
+In the spring of 2014 Nicole will be transferring to the University of Houston to major in History with a minor in Education.
+She wants to become a high school teacher.
+Nicole is very excited to be a returning Ambassador this year and is looking forward to showing you around campus.

 Nia Ramirez graduated from Splendora High School (Class of 2012).
 She is attending Lone Star College-Kingwood to get her Associate's Degree in Art.
-She then plans to transfer to a major university so she can pursue a Bachelor's Degree in Communications.
-In her spare time Nia enjoys helping others and being involved in school activities.
-She is excited to be an Ambassador for Lone Star College-Kingwood, because she would like to show visitors and incoming students that college is not something to be nervous about, it is something to be excited about.
-College is a new beginning to not just an education but to one's life.
+She then plans to transfer to Sam Houston State University so she can pursue a Bachelor's Degree in Communications.
+In her spare time Nia enjoys helping others and being involved in many school activities.
+She is excited to be a second year Ambassador for Lone Star College-Kingwood, so she can share and gain leadership skills.
+She would like to show visitors and incoming students that college is not something to be nervous about; it is something to be excited about.
+College is a new beginning to not just an education, but to one's life.

 Nimah Raza is a graduate of Kingwood High (Class of 2012) and was born in Houston, Texas on December 15, 1993.
 She is attending Lone Star College-Kingwood and is enjoying the kind, comfortable, and open-minded atmosphere.
 She is a first year Ambassador and is excited to help new students feel more comfortable with the college transition.
 She loves to meet new people and has a very outgoing personality.
 Nimah also speaks Urdu and English.
 She tells others to, "Ask away," in either language.
 She hopes to have another wonderful year here.